 As a result we don’t just limit no-win no fee to personal injury and medical negligence claims.
-For appropriate cases we also use no-win no fee for a wide range of litigation including professional negligence, contested probate and business partnership and other commercial law disputes.
+For appropriate cases we also use no-win no fee for a wide range of litigation including professional negligence and contested probate disputes.

 If you’re interested in making a claim using no-win no fee – simply contact a member of our team to discuss your options.